kraashen/kraashen.github.io/content/posts/2018-02-17-reverse-engineering-basics-with-radare-next-steps.md

 ## Disassembled code

-Time to dive into the original challenge!
-Lets seek to the main function and print its disassembled form.
+Time to dive into the main function!
+Lets seek to it and print its disassembled form.

 ```asm
 > s main